Tamar-Camus/TestExecuter/DEVELOPER_MANUAL.md

 -
 - Javascript object named "TestExecuterRPC" that will contain an object that will allow us to call RPC method in the TestExecurer/DescriptorImpl class.
 Namely, loadPropertiesFile() RPC function.
-- Textbox for the environment variable in which the selected tests will be saved in.
+- Textbox for the **environment variable** in which the selected tests will be saved in.
-- Textbox for the properties file path.
+- Textbox for the **properties file path**.
-- Textbox for the description (the user can enter a description if he wants).
+- Textbox for the **description** (the user can enter a description if he wants).

 - Override section:
 	In this section the user can override the properties he defined in the properties file or define them for the first time.
 	This section contains of the following:
 	* "Fetch properties From File" button - Call loadSettingsFromPropertiesFile function (javascript).
 		This function retrieves all the properties that exist in the properties file and fill the appropriate fields with them.